binipringle/intro-to-dh/documentation.md

 source: DH in Prison
 toc:
 - Make a copy of this site
+- Note on adding images
+- Note on adding licenses
 - Preparing student laptops for using Intro to DH
 - Installing Ubuntu
 - Installing Git